 - Challenges for Change Management including the emergence of Agile myths

 - How organizational level and process level Agile differ

-In our first two blog posts in this Agile Change Management series we explored some of the background to Agile as an approach including:
+In other posts in our Agile Change Management series, we explored some of the background to Agile as an approach including:

 So, what is Agile Change Management - and how do we go about creating a useful definition for us?

 Creating an Agile Change Management definition to work from

 A good starting point is to consider the two levels of Agile that organizations are working on right now, namely: